Tekmar controls · radiant · snow melt · hydronic

 Tekmar is the specialist platform we specify on residences where the hydronic layer is large enough to warrant its own zone-level intelligence — radiant slabs across multiple wings, snow-melt across long approaches, hydronic towel warmers and pool circuits integrated with the primary heating loop.
 It is the right tool for these jobs in a way no general-purpose DDC platform quite matches.

-In the residences we work on, Tekmar sits beneath Reliable Controls and reports up to it.
-The primary DDC platform supervises the whole plant; Tekmar handles the radiant and snow-melt specifics.
+In the residences we work on, Tekmar typically reports directly into the household-facing Crestron scene engine — the same vocabulary the rest of the system uses.
+Where a project also carries a supervisory DDC layer (Reliable Controls or another), Tekmar integrates into that too.
 The household never thinks about the boundary — they touch one climate vocabulary on the Tahoe panel or the Crestron app, and the right specialist tool answers underneath.

 What Tekmar actually carries.

 Tekmar Control Systems is a Canadian manufacturer (Vernon, British Columbia) with a long history in hydronic and radiant control.
-Where Reliable Controls is the generalist DDC layer, Tekmar is the specialist — particularly strong on the parts of the residence where water, not air, is the working fluid.
+It’s the specialist tool — particularly strong on the parts of the residence where water, not air, is the working fluid — specified on a small number of projects where the mechanical design has already called for it.

 i.